 The paradox of the 2016 election was that the political party that won the White House was doomed to frustrate and disappoint the hyper-partisans most invested in their success, and faced quite probably catastrophic losses in 2018.

-If Republicans had repudiated Trump in 2016, assuring loss of the presidency, they would now be in a period of renewal and rebuilding.
+If Republicans had repudiated Trump in 2016, assuring loss of the presidency, they would now be in a period of renewal and rebuilding, maintaining conservative principles.
 They put off that inevitable process until after 2018 or 2020.

 A lot of Democrats and journalists are still criticizing Hillary Clinton as a bad candidate, and blaming her for the defeat in 2016.
 See the book, “Shattered: Inside Hillary Clinton’s Doomed Campaign.”
 But politics is a team sport, and no Democrat would be a successful president without bringing with them a Democratic Congress, at the very least a Democratic Senate majority.
 Clinton’s (and Sanders’) agenda was as progressive if not more so than Obama’s, and yet a Republican Congress would have blocked them at every turn.
 Clinton’s (or Sanders’) presidency was doomed to create more frustration than accomplishment as long as hyper-partisan Republicans controlled the House of Representatives.